Ninoy Aquino International Airport: Terminal 3

 Skidmore, Owings and Merrill (SOM) designed the US$640 million terminal, which has 20 jet bridges and four remote gates served by apron buses.
 The terminal's apron area spans 147400 m2 and can service up to 32 aircraft simultaneously.
 It has the capacity to serve 33,000 passengers per day or 6,000 per hour.
 Since April 2017, a 220 m long indoor footbridge called Runway Manila has been connecting the terminal to Newport City.

+After the airport's privatization, the terminal was rehabilitated again, with new passenger amenities being opened gradually, including a dedicated lounge for Overseas Filipino Workers that opened in July 2024.

 Low-cost carrier Cebu Pacific was the first to operate at Terminal 3 on July 22, 2008.
 PAL Express (then Air Philippines and Airphil Express) followed suit, and used it until 2018.
 The first foreign carrier to operate out of Terminal 3 was All Nippon Airways on February 27, 2011.
-From August to October 2014, Delta Air Lines (later terminated in 2021), KLM, Emirates, Singapore Airlines, and Cathay Pacific moved to Terminal 3.
-Between 2018 and 2020, United Airlines, Qantas, Qatar Airways, Turkish Airlines, and Etihad Airways followed suit, as did Jetstar Asia, Jetstar Japan, Scoot, China Southern Airlines, Starlux Airlines (later terminated in March 2024), Jeju Air, Ethiopian Airlines, Thai Airways International, and Gulf Air in 2023.
-Other operators at Terminal 3 include new entrants Aero K, Air Canada, Air France, Greater Bay Airlines, and HK Express.
-Terminal 3 has also been used by the AirAsia Group for its international flights since September 15, 2014.
+Following the terminal's full completion in 2014, Delta Air Lines, KLM, Emirates, Singapore Airlines, and Cathay Pacific moved to Terminal 3 from Terminal 1.
+Other airlines followed suit between 2018 and 2020: United Airlines, Qantas, Qatar Airways, Turkish Airlines, and Etihad Airways; as did the Jetstar Group, Scoot, China Southern Airlines, Starlux Airlines, Jeju Air, Ethiopian Airlines, Thai Airways International, and Gulf Air in 2023; as well as Air China, China Eastern Airlines, Japan Airlines, Royal Brunei Airlines, Shenzhen Airlines, and Vietnam Airlines in 2026.
+The AirAsia Group was a former user of the terminal for its international flights from September 15, 2014, until its transfer to Terminal 1 on March 29, 2026.
+Other operators at Terminal 3 include newer entrants Air Canada, Air France, Greater Bay Airlines, HK Express and Riyadh Air.

-New Terminal 4

-Under NNIC's management, a new Terminal 4 will be built at the International Cargo Terminal building.

-New Terminal 5

-Under NNIC's management, Terminal 5 will be built next to Terminal 2.
-With demolition in progress at the Philippine Village Hotel, tree clearing has also started at the Nayong Pilipino complex.
-Terminal 5 is expected to be complete by 2029.
+On June 12, 2026, the MIAA was reported to have struck a deal with the BCDA to buy the land where the terminal stands on.